spring-projects/spring-integration-samples/README.md

 * **advanced-testing-examples** - Example test cases that show advanced techniques to test Spring Integration applications
 * **dynamic-ftp** - Demonstrates one technique for sending files to dynamic destinations.
+* **dynamic-tcp-client** - Demonstrates a technique for dynamically creating TCP clients.

 ## Applications